fiskeben/meetjestad-monitor/README.md

 # meetjebatterij

-A battery monitoring service for
+A health monitoring service for
 [Meet je stad](http://meetjestad.net)
 weather stations.

 ## Features

-The service will query a number of sensors at a given frequency and send an email to the sensor's owner if the battery voltage is below a certain threshold.
+The service will query a number of sensors at a given frequency and send an email to the sensor's owner if one of the sensor's vitals is critical.

+The following data is monitored:

+* Has the sensor sent any messages in the last six hours?
+* Is the sensor's battery voltage running low (<3.26V, configurable)?
+* Does the sensor report its location (i.e. do the messages include GPS data)?

 The only dependency is an active [Mailgun](https://mailgun.com)